Upcoming Events - Radford News Journal

 NAACP meeting

-The Year-End combined General Body and Executive Committee meeting of the Montgomery County-Radford City-Floyd County NAACP will be held Saturday, at 9 a.m. at Asbury United Methodist Church,, 500 Stuart St. in Christiansburg.
-There will be a continental breakfast available starting at 8:30 a.m.
-Note: This will replace the 4th-Sunday General Body meeting in December.
+The year-end combined general body and executive committee meeting of the Montgomery County-Radford City-Floyd County NAACP will be held at 9 a.m. at Asbury United Methodist Church, 500 Stuart St., in Christiansburg.
+A continental breakfast will be served at 8:30 a.m.
+This will replace the fourth Sunday general body meeting in December.
 All are welcome.
-The branch will also hold its annual celebration of the life and legacy of Rev. Dr. Martin Luther King, Jr., on Sunday, Jan.
+The branch will also hold its annual celebration of the life and legacy of the Rev. Dr. Martin Luther King, Jr., on Sunday, Jan.
 19, 2020, at 3 p.m. at Schaeffer Memorial Baptist Church in Christiansburg.
 All are welcome.

-8 a.m.- noon; Christiansburg High School Cafeteria (please enter through main front doors). $5 -Ages 12 and under, $8 -Ages 13-99+.
-Cash only, optional pictures with Santa priced separately ($5).
-Sponsored by Christiansburg High School Music Department
+8 a.m.- noon at the Christiansburg High School cafeteria (Please enter through the main front doors.).
+Cost is $5 for ages 12 and under, $8 for ages 13 through adult.
+Cash only, optional pictures with Santa are priced separately ($5).
+Sponsored by the Christiansburg High School Music Dept.

 Santa on a Firetruck

 Santa’s sleigh is in the shop, getting fixed up before his big night.
 In the meantime, he’s borrowing one of Christiansburg Fire Department’s trucks to visit our town!
-See Santa cruising through Christiansburg on Saturday, Dec.
-7, from 11 a.m. to 3 p.m.
+See Santa cruising through Christiansburg from 11 a.m. to 3 p.m.
 Five stops will be made around town for Santa to visit with children, take pictures and hand out candy canes.

 Stop 1- 11 a.m. at Belmont Christian Church (1500 Peppers Ferry Rd NW)